dwbessa/dwbessa/README.md

 ## about me 🥷

-- 🔭 process automation @ austral holding
+- 🔭 processes automation @ austral holding
 - 🎓 graduated in advertising and marketing @ [UFF/RJ](https://www.uff.br/) class of 2020
 - 🎓 graduating in systems analysis and development @ [UFBRA](https://ufbra.com.br) class of 2026
 - 📖 student at [École 42](https://42.rio/) Rio since 2023
-- 🔎 seeking for full stack dev job
 - 🎸 musician in free time

 ## my tools 🧰